isso-comments/isso/README.md

 You love static blog generators (especially [Acrylamid][1] *cough*) and the only option to interact with the community is [Disqus][2].
 There's nothing wrong with it, but if you care about the privacy of your audience you are better off with a comment system that is under your control.
-This is, were Isso comes into play.
+This is, where Isso comes into play.

 [1]: https://github.com/posativ/acrylamid